 (2) To request the president of the Commission, in consultation with the Management Group to further develop and finalize the document by the nineteenth World Meteorological Congress (Cg-19), and

-(3) To request the president of the Commission to further update the document based on the actual decision of Cg-19 with regard to the WMO Strategic Plan 2024–2027.
+(3) To request the president of the Commission to further update the document based on the actual decision of Cg-19 with regard to the WMO Strategic Plan 2024–2027;

+(4) To invite Members to review the draft strategic approach, presented as INFCOM 2/INF.
+5.3, and provide the Secretariat with feedback, to enable the president to finalize the document before Cg-19; [China]

+(5) To request the president of the Commission to take account of knowledge gained from the INFCOM gender activities 2020-2023 to inform the update of the INFCOM Strategic Approach and feed into the WMO Strategic Plan 2024–2027; [United Kingdom]

+(6) To request the president of the Commission to consider recommendations from the WMO Open Consultative Platform white paper on the Future Role of National Meteorological and Hydrological Services to inform the update of the INFCOM Strategic Approach and feed into the WMO Strategic Plan 2024–2027 [United Kingdom].

 See INFCOM-2/INF.
 5.3 for more information.